tailwindlabs/tailwindcss/source/index.blade.md

 </div>
 @endcomponent

-If you're sick of fighting the framework, struggling to override unwanted styles, and battling specificity wars, Tailwind was made for you.
+If you're sick of fighting the framework, overriding unwanted styles, and battling specificity wars, Tailwind was made for you.

 [Learn more about Tailwind's utility-first workflow &rarr;](/docs/utility-first)